AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * FORMS-7475 - Sorting is not working on Adaptive Form creation page.
 * FORMS-3309 - If multiple options are selected when submitting a form, then in a generated DoR only one option is displaying.
 * SITES-23646 - GraphQL models endpoint fails for models created with OpenAPI if fields contain unique.
-* SITES-23637 - OpenAPI doesn't use the correct value type for enums.
+* SITES-23637 - Content Fragments REST API: OpenAPI doesn't use the correct value type for enums.
-* SITES-23573 - Live relationships are not respected on GET CF by uuid.
+* SITES-23573 - Content Fragments REST API: Live relationships are not respected on GET Content Fragments by uuid.
-* SITES-23535 - CF Model enumeration multi-fields have empty values.
+* SITES-23535 - Content Fragments REST API: Content Fragment Model enumeration multi-fields have empty values.
-* SITES-23534 - CF Validation ClassCastException.
+* SITES-23534 - Content Fragments REST API: Content Fragment Validation ClassCastException.
 * SITES-23524 - Adapt GraphQL BFF models endpoint to support multi-field enumeration fields.
-* SITES-23467 - Search Models fails due to cursor issue.
+* SITES-23467 - Content Fragments REST API: Search Models fails due to cursor issue.
 * SITES-23327 - ArrayIndexOutOfBoundsException in AuditLogTimelineEventProvider during Timeline Event Processing Description.
-* SITES-23277 - CF Field live relationship check should only be done for live copies.
+* SITES-23277 - Content Fragments REST API: Content Fragment Field live relationship check should only be done for live copies.
 * SITES-23232 - Custom validation does not work in new CF Editor UI.
-* SITES-23090 - Cannot update title of a locked CF.
+* SITES-23090 - Content Fragments REST API: Cannot update title of a locked Content Fragment.
 * SITES-22981 - Promoting a nested launch which is not deep is not publishing.
 * SITES-22870 - PathAttributesHandler.processSrcAttr ArrayIndexOutOfBoundsException - Telefonica Germany.
-* SITES-22814 - Checkbox Enumeration fragment fields values should be ordered by the keys defined in the model.
+* SITES-22814 - Content Fragments REST API: Checkbox Enumeration fragment fields values should be ordered by the keys defined in the model.
 * SITES-22716 - Issue with OOTB components live usage List.
 * SITES-22457 - Promoting a launch which is not deep is not updating source content.
 * SITES-22449 - Unable to save changes in content fragments after AEM P20 upgrade.
-* SITES-22279 - Content Fragment is missing the unique attribute for Enumeration types.
+* SITES-22279 - Content Fragments REST API: Content Fragment is missing the unique attribute for Enumeration types.
 * SITES-22203 - Align Management APIs to respond the same for the same situation.
 * SITES-21973 - Model is missing the unique attribute for Enumeration types.
 * SITES-20364 - 302 Redirects Not Working with Selector in URL.